-Cloudflare’s Security Level uses the IP reputation of a visitor to decide whether to present a page.
-Once the visitor enters the correct Managed Challenge, they receive the appropriate website resources.
+Cloudflare’s Security Level uses the threat score (IP reputation) to decide whether to present a to the visitor.
+Once the visitor enters the correct challenge, they receive the appropriate website resources.

 Customize security level

 To update the security level for your entire zone:

 - Log into the .

 - Select your account and zone.

 - For Security Level, select an option.